hasinhayder/developers-treasure-chest/readme.md

 * [JWT Framework](https://web-token.spomky-labs.com) - This project is a framework that provides an implementation of JWS, JWE, JWK, JWA and JWT
 * [Build a REST API With Laravel](https://code.tutsplus.com/courses/build-a-rest-api-with-laravel) - Everything you need to know to build RESTful APIs with Laravel.
 Follow along as Jeremy codes a complete API

+### SaaS / Tools

+* [Docusaurus](https://docusaurus.io/)  - ⚡️ Docusaurus will help you ship a beautiful documentation site in no time.
+* [Relume Library](https://library.relume.io/) - Access the world’s largest library of Webflow components and build better websites in hours, not days.
+* [KeyViz](https://mularahul.github.io/) - Visualize your keypress reltime (Open Source)

 ### Misc